Luverne, Alabama: History

 The new railroad terminus attracted related development, and the town grew.
-It was incorporated in 1891, and became a center of timbering in the Piney Woods of southern Alabama, as the land was not fertile enough to be suitable for large-scale cotton plantation agriculture.
+It was incorporated in 1891 and became a center of timbering in the Piney Woods of southern Alabama, as the land was not fertile enough for large-scale cotton plantation agriculture.

 In 1893, the citizens of Crenshaw County voted to move the county seat from Rutledge to the more populous Luverne.

 By the late 1930s, lynchings of African Americans were increasingly conducted in small groups or in secret, rather than in the former mass public displays.
 On June 22, 1940, an African-American man named Jesse Thornton was lynched in Luverne for failing to address a white man with the title of "Mister".
-He was fatally shot and his body was later found in the Patsaliga River.
-The Equal Justice Initiative documented that the white man Thornton had apparently offended by his Jim Crow infraction was a police officer.
+He was fatally shot, and his body was later found in the Patsaliga River.
+The Equal Justice Initiative documented that the white man Thornton had offended by his Jim Crow infraction was a police officer.
 This was the only lynching recorded in the county.